 Kurt Cobain’s Hagstrom II F-200

-Kurt played this Hagstrom for a few gigs during Nirvana’s first European tour in late 1989.
-The guitar was most likely acquired around mid-November, while the band played around West Germany, and it was destroyed relatively quickly, on November 27, 1989, at Piper Club, Roma, Italy.
+Kurt played this Hagstrom for a few gigs during Nirvana’s first European tour in late 1989, but it was acquired before the band departed for Europe, as it was seen sitting on a stage on a gig played on September 30, 1989 at Cabaret Metro, Chicago.

 GroundGuitar counts on your criticism and feedback.
-In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.
+In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

-In case you want to talk to me privatly, please use the contact form and I will get back to you as soon as possible.
+In case you want to talk to me directly and privately, please use the contact form and I will get back to you as soon as possible.
 (Dan)